balbirsingh08/Counter-Strike/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+Counter-Strike in MVP (Model–View–Presenter) Terms

+In Counter-Strike, the Model represents the core game data and rules, primarily maintained on the server.
+This includes player stats (health, armor, position, inventory), weapon properties (damage, recoil, reload time), map details (spawn points, bomb sites), physics, and win conditions.
+The Model enforces all game logic — such as hit detection, round progression, and money rewards — ensuring fairness and preventing cheating through server authority.

+The View is the client’s rendering and audio system, responsible solely for presenting the game state to the player.
+It draws 3D environments, player models, weapon animations, particle effects, and displays HUD elements like health bars, ammo counters, radar, and round timers.
+It also handles audio cues such as gunfire, footsteps, and voice chat, but has no decision-making logic.

+The Presenter sits between the Model and View, managing player inputs, game state updates, and communication with the server.
+It processes actions like shooting or moving, validates them locally, sends requests to the Model, and receives authoritative updates.
+It also implements client-side prediction and reconciliation to hide network latency, ensuring smooth gameplay.
+Finally, it decides what visual and audio updates the View should display based on the latest game state.

+This separation ensures that Counter-Strike maintains responsive, fair, and visually engaging gameplay.
+The Model secures the rules, the View focuses on immersive presentation, and the Presenter coordinates the two for a seamless player experience.